 Green Mountain offers a SolarSPARC rebate that could save you thousands of dollars on average installation costs.
 For more information about our exclusive rebate, simply fill out our form and we'll be in touch.

 What types of incentives are available to me?

 Federal, state, local and utility rebates and incentives may be available in your area.
-We can help you determine which, if any, may apply specifically to your home and enable you to go solar at the most competitive price.
+Green Mountain can help you determine which, if any, may apply specifically to your home and enable you to go solar at the most competitive price.

-- Federal Tax Credit: All new installations are eligible for a 30% U.S. Federal tax credit off the full system price after installation.
+- Federal Tax Credit: All new installations are eligible for a 26% U.S. federal tax credit off the full system price after installation.

 - State, Local and Utility Incentives: Incentives vary but may include rebates, property tax exemptions and income tax credits.

 Request information now to learn more about the federal, state and utility incentives that may be available for your home solar installation.